 The Park Cafe trains young people in basic work and catering skills whilst serving snacks, drinks, and meals several days a week.
 7000 customers were served and 12 young people trained in the cafe's first year of operation (2015.)

-The cafe is currently closed for the winter, and will re-open March 2018.
+The cafe is currently closed for the winter, and re-opens spring 2018.

 Points of Interest

 These natural fitness stations were hand-made by a local carpenter, using Sweet Chestnut cut sustainably from Stanmer Park woods by Park Rangers, as part of the council’s woodland management project.
 The metal bars were sourced from scrap, then sanded and painted.